More and more people are talking about life coaching and it’s making you wonder. Can you really make money as a life coach?

 But as I dove into building my business and started personally talking to other coaches and online entrepreneurs, their stories sounded much different.
 I started to wonder if making money as a life coach was a lie.
 Like you, I started to wonder if I could really make it as a coach.

 I knew without a doubt that I loved coaching.
 And I knew that I was good at it.
-I’d been a teacher for many years and I basically spent my career building relationships, listening to people, and understanding where people were coming from.
+I’d been a teacher for many years and I basically spent my career building relationships and listening to people.
+I was my job to understand where people were coming from and help them get where they wanted to go.
 I was good at simplifying complex concepts and teaching in a way that every student could learn and feel successful.
 But I wasn’t making very much money.

 I knew I was made for coaching.
 And I was determined to figure out how to make money helping people, and doing it through coaching, which I loved.